willmcgugan/willmcgugan.github.io/_posts/2025-07-23-announcing-toad.md

 Even if Python isn't their thing, the architecture I have in mind would allow for the AI interactions to be in any language (more on that later).

 I am clearly biased in this (massively so&mdash;I spent years working on Textual).
-But even now, I maintain that if Anthropic and Google switched to Textual, they would overtake their current trajectory in a month or two.
+But I maintain that if Anthropic and Google switched to Textual, they would overtake their current trajectory in a month or two.
-Even if that included re-training in Python.

 Let me quickly debunk some arguments against using Python for these things, in bullet list form because you didn't come here for tedious language wars...